dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/dbt-cloud-enterprise/setting-up-sso-with-saml-2.0.md

 3. After creating the Okta application, follow the instructions in the [dbt Cloud Setup](#dbt-cloud-setup) section to complete the integration.

-## Azure integration
+## Azure Active Directory integration

-Use this section if you are configuring Azure AD as your identity provider.
+If you're using Azure Active Directory (Azure AD), the instructions below will help you configure it as your identity provider.

-### Create Azure AD Enterprise Application
+### Create Azure AD Enterprise application

 Follow these steps to set up single sign-on (SSO) with dbt Cloud: